 Chapter 18: The Howl Echoing Through Heaven and Earth

 Very bad news: Shotgun’s been in a coma for three years.
 Balto tells you this almost right away, making me wish he had been the one to meet up with Zack, since Cissnei entirely fucking forgot to convey a certain similar bit of information, as you may recall.
-The translation is a little wonky here, as Cissnei either credits your coma or your survival to the pyramid materia, which they’ve apparently been keeping by your side this entire time, perhaps even under that suspicion if Cissnei was trying to imply the latter.
+The translation is a little wonky here, as Cissnei credits either your coma or your survival to the pyramid materia, which they’ve apparently been keeping by your side this entire time, perhaps even under the suspicion that it is helping.

 Balto and Cissnei call in some more familiar faces: Tseng, Reno, Rude, and what looks to be Two Guns (Male) and possibly… Martial Arts (Female)?
-These tiny sprites are hard to distinguish, and obviously that last character doesn’t speak.
+These tiny sprites are hard to distinguish, and those two last characters don’t speak.
 Besides looking roughly alike in a blurry scene like this, both characters are Ririn’s designated partner at different times in the platyhrough (we’ll see Martial Arts (Female) in a few chapters, so she could easily be “set” now) so it would make sense if they were there when no other playable characters are.
-Shotgun tries to pass on the news about Elfé and her doomsday materia, but it seems things aren’t as bad as you might expect after a three-year gap, as it seems Fuhito has put AVALANCHE into cold storage, and they haven’t been seen since!
-(Weirdly, the Turks claim they also already know about the doomsday materia, but if AVALANCHE has been in hiding and Sears dead, how would they know?)
-Tseng also passes on news about the kill order for Former Chief Verdot.
+Shotgun tries to pass on the news about Elfé and her doomsday materia, but it seems things aren’t as bad as you might expect after a three-year gap, as Fuhito has put AVALANCHE into cold storage as far as Shinra can tell, and they haven’t been seen since!
+(Weirdly, the Turks claim they also already know the details about the doomsday materia, but if AVALANCHE has been in hiding and Sears dead, how would they know?)
+Tseng also passes on news about the kill order for former Chief Verdot.
 For some reason, Shotgun is surprised by this.
 What did you all expect?

 Shotgun is returned to active duty, and “a few months later” (we never do learn when she woke up, exactly), we come to our next story mission.
 It is now October 30th of Year 6, the year before the events of FFVII.
 Not much time left for this game…

 Reno informs Shotgun that their target is going to be around town because of a special festival that happens in town every 50 years.
 Reno wants to capture Red outside of town to avoid pissing off the locals.
-A few seconds later, Reno and Shotgun encounter a Coeurl – a recurring Final Fantasy cat-monster famous for its instant-death attacks – and mistake it for their target, but no dice.
-By the way, there’s no way of knowing if Coeurls have instant death attacks in this version, what with Ririn’s near-perfect play.
+A few seconds later, Reno and Shotgun encounter a Coeurl – a recurring Final Fantasy cat-monster famous for its instant-death attacks – and mistake it for their target, but we know better.
+There’s no way of knowing if Coeurls have instant death attacks in this version, what with Ririn’s near-perfect play.
 Tseng calls in to correct the mistake, finally conveying the information that Nanaki’s species can talk.
 “A beast that speaks?”
 Shotgun asks.
 Well, you already knew it was a beast that attends festivals!

 Cut to Bugenhagen’s astrodome, where Nanaki shows up to say hello.
-Huh, Nanaki’s talk sprite looks like a crop of existing official art, and not a custom pic like everyone else’s?
-By the way, I really like Bugen’s new custom portrait, and that’s probably why I noticed Nanaki’s was a crop the moment it showed up on screen.
+Huh, Nanaki’s talksprite looks like a crop of existing official art, and not a custom pic like everyone else’s?
+I actually really like Bugen’s new custom portrait, and that’s probably why I noticed that Nanaki’s was a crop the moment it showed up on screen.

 Bugen conveys that the special rite that takes place at the festival has to be done by members of Nanaki’s species, a male and a female, and that there are only one of each left!
 Huh, look at that!
 We’ve never heard of there being a known, female member of Nanaki’s species before now!
 God, I hope the Turk’s don’t shoot her. …They’re probably going to shoot her.
 Nanaki suddenly announces that he doesn’t want to do the ritual, and then childishly storms out.
 Bugen sadly remarks to himself on how the old traditions are dying, and that’s where we leave him.

 Back with the Turks, Reno and Shotgun discuss if they should split up as they climb the caves that pepper Cosmo Canyon.
-You get to choose if they should split up or not, and get the offer to change your decision several times throughout the dungeon.
-Ririn curiously splits up the first time, but stays with him when he makes the offer again a few rooms later, and keeps him with her when the offer comes up a third time I don’t claim to know why things are going like this, I’m just the analyzer.
+You get to choose if they should split up or not, and later get the offer to change your decision several times throughout the dungeon.
+Ririn curiously splits up the first time, but stays with Reno when he makes the offer again a few rooms later, and keeps him with her when the offer comes up a third time.
+I don’t claim to know why things are going like this, I’m just as clueless as the rest of you!
 Seems like if going alone would get your more mission points, it would do it both times, right?
 In any event, Ririn gets through the whole maze without a single fight.
 It doesn’t exactly make for thrilling viewing, but it’s a perfect performance nevertheless.

 Shotgun and Reno end up inside of Cosmo Canyon town, and Reno reveals he has an unrelated objective to go deliver a message to Bugenhagen.
 He drags Shotgun off with him.
 Bugen accepts these threatening guests, and reveals that he already knows why Reno is here: Verdot showed up sometime earlier asking questions about Elfé/Felicia, and the Turks want to know where he went after the fact.
 Reno offers a brief summary about Bugen’s importance in the grand scheme of things, and Bugen reveals that Elfé’s materia is a Summon Materia of unbelievable power: it’s designed to wipe out life on the planet.
 Why?
 I haven’t the foggiest.
 Maybe some last-ditch weapon of the Ancients for stopping JENOVA?
 Bugen also reveals that this “incomplete” materia is draining Elfé’s life force, and she’ll soon die if she can’t complete it or get it out.
 For better or for worse, he also doesn’t know where to find Verdot.
 Okay, thanks Bugen, going to kidnap your grandson!

 Still, this is as good a place as any to make a general complaint.
 During the events of FFVII, Bugen’s position was that it was too late to save the planet, and to do nothing.
-In comparison, Fuhito is trying to do something, it’s just balls to the wall monstrous… yet, Bugen’s presumably mistranslated complaint aside, it seems like a hell of a lot better than, “Do absolutely nothing whatsoever and wait for global extermination.”
-Fuhito’s “murder everyone” plan is still absolutely vile, but in the Lifestream-driven theology of FFVII, killing everyone actually ensures their own futures in later reincarnations, so it’s got a certain practical value that it would lack in the real world.
+In comparison, Fuhito is trying to do something, it’s just balls-to-the-wall monstrous!
+That said, Bugen’s presumably mistranslated complaint aside, Fuhito’s monster plan seems like a hell of a lot better than, “Do absolutely nothing whatsoever and wait for permanent global extermination.”
+Fuhito’s “murder everyone” plan is still absolutely vile, but in the Lifestream-driven reality of FFVII, killing everyone not only saves the future of the planet, but actually ensures their own futures in later reincarnations, so it’s got a certain practical value that it would lack in the real world.
 It’s the X-Men problem again: the nuances of the fictional situation are different enough from the real world that the fictional world has different problems and solutions, and the authors don’t seem to realize it.
 In this case, the authors don’t seem to realize that they just gave the omnicidal monster a better plan than the wise old good guy!

 Fuhito has a threat to ensure Bugen’s cooperation: he’ll kidnap either one or both of Nanaki and Diné, preventing this all-important ritual.

-As it happens, Shotgun is the one that finds one of the two first, running into Diné on the Cliffside.
-Ravens are not far behind, and both Shotgun and a Raven, who went down a different hall, end up delayed by a series of crates that Diné appears to have vaulted.
+As it happens, Shotgun finds one of the two first, running into Diné on the Cliffside.
+Ravens are not far behind, and both Shotgun and a Raven, who each went down a different hall, end up delayed by a series of crates that Diné appears to have vaulted.
 You have to clear your set of crates before a Raven breaks his (all while being attacked by more Ravens!), though it’s not clear how this is timed.

 Nanaki ends up spotting Shotgun chasing Diné through an exterior room from a distance, and you have to do a block puzzle to reach the exit without blocking it in the process.
 Nanaki then watches Shotgun chase Diné through the exact same exterior room again, having not moved in the slightest and with the exact same scripting, which is a pretty shoddy sequence.
 In the next room you have to sneak up on Diné without her seeing you coming, a bit like the “stalk the Subrosians” minigame sequences from Oracle of Seasons.
 Why Shotgun doesn’t bother to actually capture her, I don’t know.
 She just lets her leave the room?
 Nanaki then watches them run through the same exterior room again.
 Fuck’s sakes, developers.